Background decoration

 notion-search

 Perform a search over: - "internal": Semantic search over Notion workspace and connected sources (Slack, Google Drive, Github, Jira, Microsoft Teams, Sharepoint, OneDrive, Linear).
 Supports filtering by creation date and creator. - "user": Search for users by name or email.
-Falls back to "workspace_search" (no connected sources) when user lacks Notion AI.
+Auto-selects AI search (with connected sources) or workspace search (workspace-only, faster) based on user's access to Notion AI.
+Use content_search_mode to override.
 Use "fetch" tool for full page/database contents after getting search results.
 To search within a database: First fetch the database to get the data source URL (collection://...) from <data-source url="..."> tags, then use that as data_source_url.
 For multi-source databases, match by view ID (?v=...) in URL or search all sources separately.
 Don't combine database URL/ID with collection:// prefix for data_source_url.
 Don't use database URL as page_url. <example description="Search with date range filter (only documents created in 2024)"> { "query": "quarterly revenue report", "query_type": "internal", "filters": { "created_date_range": { "start_date": "2024-01-01", "end_date": "2025-01-01" } } } </example> <example description="Teamspace + creator filter"> {"query": "project updates", "query_type": "internal", "teamspace_id": "f336d0bc-b841-465b-8045-024475c079dd", "filters": {"created_by_user_ids": ["a1b2c3d4-e5f6-7890-abcd-ef1234567890"]}} </example> <example description="Database with date + creator filters"> {"query": "design review", "data_source_url": "collection://f336d0bc-b841-465b-8045-024475c079dd", "filters": {"created_date_range": {"start_date": "2024-10-01"}, "created_by_user_ids": ["a1b2c3d4-e5f6-7890-abcd-ef1234567890", "b2c3d4e5-f6a7-8901-bcde-f12345678901"]}} </example> <example description="User search"> {"query": "john@example.com", "query_type": "user"} </example>

 notion-update-database